Skip to Content

 6. Tents/structures are not to be drilled or attached to the sidewalk or roadway, to maintain public safety and accessibility.

-7. A fueled heating appliance shall not be operated in any enclosed or partially enclosed area.
+7. A fuelled heating appliance shall not be operated in any enclosed or partially enclosed area.
 As part of the building permit review process, City building staff will consult with a Fire Prevention Officer to make sure it complies with Technical Standards and Safety Authority (TSSA) regulations for the placement of any heating appliances.

 Requirements for Heaters in Temporary Patios and Temporary Tents on Private Lands

-If you have temporary tents that exceed 30 square metres in size or that are used for commercial or assembly purposes regardless of size, you must follow The Ontario Fire Code.
+If you have temporary tents that exceed 30 square metres in size or that are used for commercial or assembly purposes regardless of size, you must follow the Ontario Fire Code.
 It says that temporary tents must:

 1. be made of non-combustible materials or flame proofed to make sure the materials will pass the match flame test outlined in NFPA 705, “Recommended Practice for Field Flame Test for Textiles and Films,”